 The AVP consent workshop is intended to provide folks with the education, skills, and opportunity to understand and practice consent in a supportive and sex positive space.
 Some of the topics that folks can expect to engage in will include: consent (what it is, why it’s required, how to practice it), gender-based violence, power, and privilege.
 Through activities and discussions the workshop offers a chance for us to talk about all the ways we can provide safe, fun, and sexy ways to build relationships with the people we care about.

 Our consent workshops are two hours long and are held at the University of Victoria.
 These workshops are free of charge, open to students and community members, and have a no late-comer policy.
 Find out more about the Consent Workshop.

 Friday, September 22nd, 2:00 PM – 4:30 PM, location to be confirmed upon registration

 The AVP support workshop provides some foundations for supporting survivors of sexualized violence.
 Throughout the workshop we will discuss different approaches and tools that can be used when supporting someone.
 Some topics include: active listening, believing survivors, caring for yourself, and making referrals.
 There will also be time to practice supporting folks through (optional) roleplays.

-This workshop is two hours long, and will be held at the University of Victoria.
+This workshop will be held at the University of Victoria.
 We recommend that folks interested in this workshop first attend our consent workshop, as many of the ideas in this workshop build on ideas we explored in the consent workshop.
 These workshops are free of charge, open to students and community members, and have a no late-comer policy.Find out more about the Support Workshop.